Specific questions for students

 Validation and top-up services are available:

-Information concerning your semester public transport pass: Please note that in order to use public transportation as part of your semester ticket from October 1, 2020, you must carry a validated student ID card.
+Information concerning your semester public transport pass: Please note, that in order to use public transportation as part of your semester ticket, you must carry a validated student ID card.

 Additionally, KfW Student Loans are being made interest-free and being opened to international students until the end of 2021.
 More information can be found on the KfW website.

 The university board of management is aware that the current restrictions to public life may pose considerable financial challenges for many students who depend on a part-time job to finance their studies.
 If these challenges are so great that you find yourself in an existential emergency or are even considering dropping out of your studies, two university staff members are available for consultation:

 For foreign students:

 Your data will of course be treated confidentially and - should this be necessary - only passed on to third parties with your consent.

 A further contact person is Mariella Büttner from the Studentenwerk Würzburg.
 Among other things she can provide advice and consultation on corona-related changes to the Bafög laws, on existing employment contracts, job hunting, deferment of rent payments, student loans and grants/scholarships.
 Additionally, she can provide information on social benefits and altered regulations during the pandemic (e.g. changes to children's allowance, financial verification for international students...).